avtzis/awesome-linux-ricing/README.md

 #### Pokemon-Themed
 - [pokemon-colorscripts](https://gitlab.com/phoneybadger/pokemon-colorscripts) - CLI utility to print out images of pokemon to terminal.
-- [pokeget-rs](https://github.com/talwat/pokeget-rs) - A bash script you can use to display cool sprites of pokemon in your terminal.
+- [pokeget-rs](https://github.com/talwat/pokeget-rs) - Bash script you can use to display cool sprites of pokemon in your terminal.
-- [pokeshell](https://github.com/acxz/pokeshell) - A featureful shell program to show pokemon sprites in the terminal.
+- [pokeshell](https://github.com/acxz/pokeshell) - Featureful shell program to show pokemon sprites in the terminal.
 - [krabby](https://github.com/yannjor/krabby) - Print pokemon sprites in your terminal.
 - [Poketex](https://github.com/ckaznable/poketex) - Simple Pokedex based on TUI.